 Sports medicine and physical therapy practices often use cold laser therapy in the treatment of minor injuries and sprains, such as:

-pain associated with muscle spasms
+Pain associated with muscle spasms

-Dentists use cold lasers to treat inflamed tissues in the mouth and to heal ulcerations.
+Even dentists use cold lasers to treat inflamed tissues in the mouth and to heal ulcerations.
 Doctors use it to treat inflammation caused by rheumatoid arthritis (RA) and other chronic autoimmune diseases.

 Cold laser therapy is used to encourage skin rejuvenation.
 Dermatologists use it to treat various skin problems, including: